 IAS 33 requires presentation of diluted EPS when a company could be called upon to issue shares that would decrease earnings per share, or increase the loss per share.
 For a loss-making company with outstanding share options, the net loss per share would be decreased by the exercise of options.
-Therefore for the year ended 31 December 2020, as per IAS33:36, the anti-dilutive potential ordinary shares are disregarded in the calculation of diluted EPS.
+Therefore, as per IAS33:36, the anti-dilutive potential ordinary shares are disregarded in the calculation of diluted EPS.